Lynda Scott-Noble MBACP, DipHE, BSc.

 I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP), and practice in accordance with their Code of Ethics (www.bacp.co.uk/ethical_framework).
 The BACP's register of counsellors and psychotherapists is accredited by the Professional Standards Authority for Health and Social Care.

 People come to me with a wide range of emotional, relationship and mental health issues.
 Alongside my private practice, I work as a counsellor at Harrogate College where I support staff and students of all ages and social/cultural backgrounds.
-I also specialise in bereavement counselling with Bradford Bereavement Support.
+I also specialise in bereavement counselling with Bradford Bereavement Support, where I am also a member of their Training & Supervision Committee.

 In the past, I have facilitated creative design workshops with children, young people, asylum seekers and various other community groups, around sexual and mental health awareness, bullying, identity and self-esteem.
 I have also volunteered with Leeds City Council as a harm reduction worker, providing information, advice and support to young people and adults regarding recreational substance use.